tilltmk/automatic-documentation/README.md

-# automatic-documentation
-Automatically create documentations from files of a specific folder
----

 # Project Documentation Generator 📄

 This Python script automates the analysis and summarization of all files within a specified directory, leveraging the Ollama machine learning model to understand and process content efficiently.
 The output includes two types of documentation files: